kaushikurwa/Chatbot/README.md

 # InfoBOT (Agricultural Chatbot) Using Python

-This project is a simple command-line chatbot called **InfoBOT**, built to help users get quick information about agricultural crops.
+This project is a simple command-line chatbot called **InfoBOT**, built to help users get quick information about crops.
 It uses basic Python I/O and a modular structure for easy extension.

 ---

-## 🤖 What This Project Does
+## What This Project Does

 * Greets the user and interacts in a conversational style
 * Recognizes basic greetings and polite commands